How to grow past 20 meters: a growordie strategy guide

 2. Respect the heat: isolation is a scam

 The most misunderstood system in the game is proximity heat.
-Drift away from other players and the game slows you down and slows your growth, bottoming out at 62% of normal.
-Hiding at the edge feels safe, but you're growing at a discount while everyone in the scrum grows at full rate — and moving at full speed while you crawl.
+Drift away from other players, anywhere on the map, and the game slows you down and slows your growth, bottoming out at 62% of normal.
+This one tracks your distance to other snakes, not the warm-core zone above: you can sit dead center and still go cold if you are alone.
+Hiding away from the pack feels safe, but you're growing at a discount while everyone in the scrum grows at full rate, and moving at full speed while you crawl.

 So the meta is not "avoid people."
 It's orbit people: